shaileshlal/DisorderRBM/README.md

-# DisorderRBM
+# Machine Learning Topological Order from Defect Partition Functions

-code repository for arXiv:2606.15799
+This is the repository for example codes for computations contained in arXiv:2606.15799.